primesoft-group/oneconnexx-docs/_pages/setup/en/db.md

 ##### Windows users

-Run on the *OneConnexx* database and specify the Windows user under which the OneConnexx service was installed:
+Execute on the *OneConnexx* database and specify the Windows user under which the OneConnexx service was installed:

 ```
-CREATE USER ocxservice FROM LOGIN "domäne\benutzername"
+CREATE USER ocxservice FROM LOGIN "domäne\username"
 GO
 ```

 If the database and web administration were installed on different servers, the web administration computer account must be granted access to the database.
 The computer account consists of the computer name followed by a dollar sign ($).

-Run on the *master* database and specify the domain and computer name of the web server on which the web administration was installed:
+Execute on the *master* database and specify the domain and computer name of the web server on which the web administration was installed:

 ```
 CREATE LOGIN "domäne\computer$" FROM WINDOWS
 GO
 ```

-Run on the *OneConnexx* database:
+Execute on the *OneConnexx* database:

 ```
 CREATE USER "domäne\computer$" FROM LOGIN "domäne\computer$"